How to Restart Apache in Ubuntu [3 Best Methods]

 TL;DR

-How to Restart Apache in Ubuntu
+How to Restart Apache Ubuntu

 1. systemctl command